What is DES?

 What does a DES provider do?

-A DES provider, like Castle, prepares job seekers to become ‘job-ready’, connects them with potential employers, and supports them at every step of the employment journey.
+An emplyment service provider, like Castle, prepares job seekers to become ‘job-ready’, connects them with potential employers, and supports them at every step of the employment journey.
 Types of support can include:

 - job search, resume, interview and job skills training - develop a plan to find the right job - access job specific training courses, such as RSA, RCG, or safety qualifications to help people get the edge in a competitive labour market.